Search

 How Long Can a Goldfish Live in a Bowl Without a Filter?

-How long can a fish live in a bowl without a filter?
+How long do goldfish live in a bowl?
 Goldfish can survive in a bowl without a filter for up to 7 days.

 However, this is the absolute maximum, and it is not recommended to keep your goldfish in an unfiltered tank or goldfish bowl longer than three days due to the potential water quality issues that can occur.